 ^{21.} Massachusetts Historical Society Collection, vol. IV., vi., p.
-65; in Moore, pp. 9-10.
+65; in Moore,

 5-Day: Dictation22

 Read through the dictation passage, and have your children record the passage on a separate piece of paper.
 Note any words, capitalizations, or matters of punctuation that require special attention.